 Simone Pfleger is Assistant Professor of Gender and German Studies with dual appointments in Women’s and Gender Studies and Modern Languages and Cultural Studies.
 Her research is grounded in gender and queer theoretical methodologies and engages with notions of temporality, political subjectivity, affect, intimacy, and precarity in post-2000 German-language literature, film, and culture.
 She has published in Feminist German Studies, The German Quarterly, and Seminar and is currently working on a monograph on queer temporality and aesthetics in the cinema of the Berlin School.

-Prerequisite: Any 100 or 200 level WGS or W ST course, or departmental consent.Spring Term 2021
+Open only to Women's and Gender Studies honors, majors and minors.
+Normally may be taken only once.
+Prerequisite: Any 100 or 200 level WGS or W ST course, or consent of department.Fall Term 2021